JoePeacock/Flask-RequireJSON/README.md

 There are two parameters for Flask-RequireJSON which are ``` ignore ``` and ``` required ```.

 ##### ignore:
-A list of methods to ignore check json on, for use on routes with multiple methods.
+A list of methods to ignore checking, for use on routes with multiple methods.
 GET requests are always ignored.

 ex:
 ``` python